Miss New Hampshire Teen USA

 The Miss New Hampshire Teen USA competition is the pageant that selects the representative for the state of New Hampshire in the Miss Teen USA pageant.
 It was directed by The Clemente Organization based in Malden, Massachusetts from 2013 to 2019.
 GDB Theatre and Pageant Productions became the new directors for the event starting from 2020 competition.

 In terms of number of placements, New Hampshire is one of the least successful states.
 From 1983 to 2007 their only placement was when Janel Bishop won the Miss Teen USA title in 1991.
 It then became the 8th state that won the Miss Teen USA title for the first time.

 Three New Hampshire teens have competed at Miss USA, two after winning the Miss New Hampshire USA and one as Miss New York USA.

-Mia Dougherty of North Wildwood, NJ was appointed Miss New Hampshire Teen USA on September 30th, 2025 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
-She represented New Hampshire at Miss Teen USA 2025.
+Peyton Esp of Gurnee was appointed Miss New Hampshire Teen USA on June 30th, 2026 after the open casting call from Thomas Brodeur, the new owner of the national pageant.
+She will represent New Hampshire at Miss Teen USA 2026.